SpenceKonde/ATTinyCore/README.md

 > 6 - Internal PLL (x5 and x61 only)

+> 15 or 0x10 (ie, 0x10 | 0) - Internal oscillator with prescaling not set by fuses (ie, not 1 MHz or 8 MHz - ie, 2 or 4 MHz)

-> 17 (ie, 0x10 | 1) - External crystal at 16MHz, which may be prescaled to get lower frequencies (for Digispark Pro ATtiny167)
+> 17 or 0x11 (ie, 0x10 | 1) - External crystal at 16MHz, which may be prescaled to get lower frequencies (for Digispark Pro ATtiny167)

-> 18 (ie, 0x10 | 2) - External clock  at 16MHz, which may be prescaled to get lower frequencies (for MH Tiny ATtiny88)
+> 18 or 0x12 (ie, 0x10 | 2) - External clock  at 16MHz, which may be prescaled to get lower frequencies (for MH Tiny ATtiny88)